-- 1. Remove the blade guard or pivot the front of the guard 180° (fully upward) to gain access to the blade flanges.
-Note: Failure to fully pivot the guard may cause serious injuries. - Remove the blade shaft nut/screw using the wrench.
-Turn the nut/screw clockwise on the right side of the saw and counterclockwise on the left side of the saw to loosen. - Carefully pull the outer flange off of the blade shaft and out of the inner flange alignment pinhole.
+- Wear gloves and be alert to the surrounding environment when handling blades. - Remove the blade guard or pivot the guard (fully upward) to gain access to the blade flanges.
+Note: Failure to fully pivot the guard may cause serious injuries. - 2.
+Remove the blade shaft nut/screw using the wrench.
+Turn the nut/screw clockwise on the right side of the saw and counterclockwise on the left side of the saw to loosen. - 3.
+Carefully pull the outer flange off of the blade shaft and out of the inner flange alignment pinhole.